Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Newly purchased vehicles have a 60 day grace period in which to purchase and display the Village vehicle sticker.
 New residents have 60 days after moving in to buy a new vehicle sticker, regardless of whether they have a current sticker from another community.
 New residents or new vehicles, please call Village Hall at 708-354-0225 for further details.

 Dog licenses are handled by the front desk of the Village Hall.
+You can also purchase your dog license online and it will be mailed to you.
 Cats do not require a license.
-Be sure to bring your dog's rabies tag number when you come to the Village Hall to apply for the dog license.
+Be sure to bring your dog’s rabies tag number when you come to the Village Hall to apply for the dog license.

 Illinois passed a law in 2012 stating that electronics, such as TVs and laptops, can no longer be disposed of through refuse services.
 Residents are required to take their equipment to a recycling facility or event, to be properly disposed of.
 Burr Ridge has a new recycling site open to the public for drop off of e-waste.
 For more information and a list of acceptable items please visit their website.